programming-for-bio/7-remote-subprocess/Code-Review/README.md

 returns it.`".
 To parse the file as a string means to open and read the content of it and store the results as a string variable.
 In the skeleton code that I provided it was implied that this should be stored in `self.tree`.
-The following code will test `self.tree` matches the content of the output file.
+The following code will test if `self.tree` matches the content of the output file.